safeblock-dev/envgen/README.md

 **`envgen` – A powerful tool for generating environment configuration from YAML**

-Creates type-safe Go structures, `.env.example` files, documentation, and any other files using custom templates.
+Creates type-safe Go structs, `.env.example`, documentation, and any other files using custom templates

 [Russian Documentation (Русская версия)](README.ru.md)

-### Advantages
+### Benefits

 - 🔒 **Type Safety**: Type validation at compile time
-- 🔄 **Automatic Generation**: Documentation and examples are always synchronized with code
+- 🔄 **Automatic Generation**: Documentation and examples always in sync with code
 - 🎨 **Any Template**: Support for custom templates and formats
-- 🛠 **Flexible Configuration**: Simple settings for customization
+- 🛠 **Flexible Configuration**: Use simple settings for customization
-- 📝 **Auto-documentation**: Automatically generated Markdown documentation
+- 📝 **Auto-documentation**: Markdown documentation generated automatically
 - 🔍 **Transparency**: Clear configuration structure in YAML format

 ## Features

-- Multiple output formats:
+- Various output formats:
-  - Go structures with `env` tags
+  - Go structs with `env` tags
-  - Environment file examples (`.env.example`)
+  - Environment example files (`.env.example`)
-  - Documentation in Markdown format
+  - Markdown documentation
-- Configurable templates
+- Customizable templates
-- Support for custom templates
+- Ability to use custom templates

 ## Installation